WesleyG/nodejs1/readme.md

 -- July 2014 --
 Node Beginner Book
-Left off at "Great.
-The next step is a bit more complex of course."
+Left off at "Let’s put the pieces of managing the uploaded file and renaming it together now,"

 Start is taking 10 seconds but upload is immediate - asynchronous, non-blocking requests are working.